realratchet/L2JLisvus/README.md

 L2JLisvus server will then consist of 2 CLI consoles.
 Server startup will be completed once gameserver console has printed `Registered on login as Server...`.

+# Docker setup

+## Compose the container
+* ant -f core/build.xml && ant -f datapack/build.xml
+* docker-compose -f docker-compose.yml up --build --remove-orphans

+You only need to build `ant` build the first time.

+## Changing configs
+There are two ways to change the login & gameserver properties.
+The regular way by changing the .properties files and by changing individual properties via environment variables.

+### File-based properties
+1. Add the `${PWD}/docker/login/config:/var/login/config` to the `login` container `volumes` config.
+1. Copy `${PWD}/core/core.tar.gz/login/config` contents into `${PWD}/docker/login/config`.
+1. Add the `${PWD}/docker/gameserver/config:/var/gameserver/config` to the `gameserver` container `volumes` config.
+1. Copy `${PWD}/core/core.tar.gz/gameserver/config` contents into `${PWD}/docker/gameserver/config`.
+1. Modify the properties as you would for regular server.

+### Environment-based properties
+Every property that can be changed in the files can be changed directly by setting the environment variables in the composer in `props.{Group}.{Prop}` format, where `{Group}` is the name of the config group (same as filename) and `{Prop}` is the name of the property.
+For example to change the Xp rates for the server you would add `props.Rates.RateXp=10` to the gameserver container environment.

 ## Contributing
 I'll gladly accept merge requests provided that I agree to changes and those changes don't break any existing features.